Reviews You Can Rely On

 The Aether 65 has a sturdy suspension system that can carry heavy loads while still allowing ventilation.
 The Airscape back panel features dense foam that supports the back and creates plenty of space for air to pass through.
 This is all covered by a mesh that keeps your shirt from filling the gaps that would block airflow.

-The injection-molded framesheet is very sturdy and comes down to a fabric-covered lower lumbar pad that creates a comfortable contact point when the load is properly transferred to the hips.
+The injection-molded frame sheet is very sturdy and comes down to a fabric-covered lower lumbar pad that creates a comfortable contact point when the load is properly transferred to the hips.
 When the hip belt is cinched tight, this extra lumbar padding supports the lower back creating a comfortable close-to-the-body feel.
-We found the only downside to be the attached hip belt can cause the pack to sway side to side while you walk and flex your hips.
-This is more noticeable the more heavy and bulky the load.
+The only downside is that the attached hip belt can cause the pack to sway side to side while you walk and flex your hips.
+This effect is more noticeable the more heavy and bulky the load.

-osprey aether 65 backpacks backpacking review - the waist belt uses pull together straps that are quick and easy to...
+osprey aether 65 - the waist belt uses pull together straps that are quick and easy to...

 The waist belt uses pull together straps that are quick and easy to pull snug.